There are a few things you should take into consideration to determine if you are a good candidate for a hair transplant.1,2

 - Men and women who have lost hair due to traction, other trauma, or burns, or due to other cosmetic procedures such as face-lifts.

 - Is your hair straight or curly?
 When transplanted, curly or wavy hair usually looks denser and gives the impression of more hair.

 - What colour is your hair?
 Based on the colour of your hair and how it contrasts with your skin colour, it may give the appearance of a fuller, more natural hairline (e.g. the hairline of a Caucasian individual with light hair may look fuller than the hairline of a Caucasian individual with dark hair).

 - How much hair do you have in your donor area?
 The amount of hair that can be transplanted depends on the amount you have available at the back of your scalp, in your donor area.

-Individuals with certain types of scarring alopecia, autoimmune disease, telogen effluvium, trichotillomania, or body dysmorphic disorder, are generally not considered good candidates for hair transplantation.
+Individuals with certain types of scarring alopecia, autoimmune disease, telogen effluvium, trichotillomania, or body dysmorphic disorder, are generally not considered good candidates.

-In order to determine if a hair transplant is right for you, please consult a hair transplant surgeon for an in-depth consultation and evaluation.
+In order to determine if hair surgery is right for you, please consult a good hair doctor at a well-respected clinic for an in-depth consultation and evaluation.

 - Avram, MR. 2012.
 Hair Transplantation.
 Cutis; 90(6):317-20.